sstarkey12/birdweather-checker/README.md

 Running the script, it will first determine if the time you are running it is between sunrise/sunset times, it will then query the Birdweather API for a particular station.
 It gets the top 10 most seen birds for the last hour as well as the top 40 birds for the last day.
 It will send that data to an MQTT server in formatted form as well as JSON, they go to separate topics.
 A status message is output to the terminal and to log.

 ## Prerequisites
 If you're here, you probably have python and pip installed someplace.
-You'll need to install the following modules as well:
+You'll need to install the following modules as well: paho-mqtt, astral and pytz.
+Do this with:
 ```
-pip install paho-mqtt
-pip install astral
-pip install pytz
+pip3 install -r requirements.txt
 ```
 You need the python script `bw-check.py` as well as the file where all the configuration options are stored, `bw-check.ini`.